 Focus on improvements that enhance functionality, energy efficiency, and curb appeal.
 Consider trends in the local real estate market and prioritize projects that align with potential buyers’ preferences if resale value is a concern.

-What permits and approvals do I need before starting a home construction or renovation project?
+What permits and approvals do I need before starting building or renovating my home?

 Regulations vary by location and project scope.
 Check with your local building department to determine necessary permits for construction, zoning approvals, and inspections required throughout the process.